Frequently Asked Questions

 -

-We can see both adults and children without a doctor’s referral.
+Is a doctor’s referral required to see a speech-language pathologist?We can see both adults and children without a doctor’s referral.
 However, some extended health insurance plans require a referral in order to reimburse the client for fees paid.
 Please check with your individual insurance policy in order to determine the specific limitations and requirements of your plan.

-Payments must be received by our company via cash, cheque or credit card (VISA or Mastercard) at the time the services are provided unless a written agreement has been set up with an external funding source.
-Please note that we are unable to directly bill our services to your Extended Health Plans.
+What kind of payments do you accept?Payments must be received by our company via e-transfer or credit card (VISA or Mastercard) at the time the services are provided unless a written agreement has been set up with an external funding source.
+We may be able to directly invoice your Extended Health Plan: please contact us for more information.

-It depends.
+How many sessions will we need?It depends.
 Each client will have an individualized program.
 The amount of time required will depend on the specific needs of the client and the concerns identified.
 Some clients only require one or two sessions, whereas some clients are with us for extended periods of time.
 Your speech-language pathologist will be able to give you a better idea regarding the duration of treatment once an assessment has been completed, or once therapy has been initiated.